FFY00/vigilo/README.md

 ###### v0.1.20 Alpha Version - Build 20160113-154649-0120
 ------------------------------------------

 Vigilo is a web-based hacking simulation game, where you play the role of a hacker seeking for money and power.
+Now, this will work in PHP v5.4, v5.5, v5.6, v7.0 and nightly PHP version.

+### Features :
 You have a lot of things to do in-game:
   - Complete Missions
   - Earn money